 Review policy limits and exclusions

-Carefully review your insurance policy to understand its coverage limits and exclusions.
+Furthermore, carefully review your insurance policy to understand its coverage limits and exclusions.
 Some policies may have sub-limits for specific types of losses or exclude certain events like pandemics or acts of terrorism.
 Ensure that your coverage aligns with potential risks and that there are no gaps that could leave your business vulnerable.

 Consult a professional in the insurance

 Consult an experienced broker or insurance professional who specializes in business interruption insurance for advice.
-They can guide you through the complexities of insurance contracts and offer insightful advice based on your sector and particular business requirements.
+They can guide you through the complexities of insurance contracts.
+And offer insightful advice based on your sector and particular business requirements.
 Experts in risk assessment who work in the insurance industry can help determine the right level of coverage.

 Reevaluate and update frequently